 This section describes the references, audit requirements, performance documentation and factors, and timeframes for submitting performance documents for all contract inspection programs.

 6.5.1.
 Human and Animal Food Contract Audits

-A. Audit Requirements - Every inspector must be audited a minimum of twice in 36 months.
+A. Audit Requirements - Every inspector must be audited a minimum of twice in 36 months for each role they serve.

 B. Timeframe for Submitting Performance Documentation